josfeenstra/Space-Looter/DESIGN.md

 -

 ## APIs / frameworks / plugins
-- If time allows it, Firebase will be used for storing users and their data.
+- If time allows it, Firebase will be used for storing users and their data (see readme).

 ## Data sources
 - Levels are based upon Thinkfun Games's Treasure Quest.